codeholicritin/GitCommands/tutorial-documention.md

 ## Page > General

 ### 1. Sidebar
-- **Description:** Enable or disable the sidebar on the post page, which allows you to display widgets or posts.
-The posts are displayed only when you select them from the "Select Page" options.
+- **Description:** Enable or disable the sidebar on the post page, allowing you to display widgets or posts.
+Posts are displayed only when you select them from the "Select Page" options.
-- **Sidebar Widgets:** To display widgets in the left sidebar, navigate to _Appearance > Widgets > Left Sidebar_ and add content to show in the sidebar.
+- **Sidebar Widgets:** To display widgets in the left sidebar, navigate to _Appearance > Widgets > Left Sidebar_ and add content.
+For the right sidebar, navigate to _Appearance > Widgets > Right Sidebar_ and add your content.
 - **Screenshot (Backend Setting):** ![Sidebar Setting](https://github.com/user-attachments/assets/sidebar-setting-screenshot)
 - **Screenshot (Frontend Preview):** ![Sidebar Frontend Preview](https://github.com/user-attachments/assets/sidebar-frontend-preview)
 - **Usage:** Toggle the switch to enable or disable the sidebar on the post page.